Baobab Holds the Key to Health Aging and Glowing Skin. | KAIBAE Skip to main content

 About the author: Dr. Luc Maes, N.D.

-With 30 years of experience as a naturopathic doctor and researcher.
+With 35 years of experience as a Naturopathic Doctor and researcher.
 Dr. Maes is the Director of the Maes Center for Natural Health Care in Santa Barbara, California.
 His research into the traditional uses of medicinal plants took him to Africa and Central and South America.
 He is the co-founder of KAIBAE, a wellness brand harnessing the benefits of Baobab for health and beauty while preserving biodiversity and supporting the livelihoods of harvesting partners in rural Africa.
 Dr. Maes’s interest in total well-being fuels his desire to take what he learns and share it in a global view toward solutions for people and the planet.

 Dr. Luc Maes, Naturopathic Doctor and founder of KAIBAE